 See, it’s easy to forget that the rest of London isn’t anywhere near as colourful.
 But Shoreditch’s wealth of wide, uninterrupted wall spaces; semi-permanent hoardings surrounding new developments and long-ingrained creative culture means that the area has essentially become one giant canvas for street artists.

 And this isn’t just graffiti, this is recognised art.
 There was a time when artists were finding their work had been torn down and sold for thousands across the globe.
 Corporate giants have even started drafting in artists to brighten up their offices.
 The result is that street art isn’t just allowed, it’s positively encouraged here, with artist collectives regularly commissioned to spruce up buildings – hell, you can even pay to join workshops and create some of your own.
-And while it may have lost its subversive streak, Shoreditch remains London’s most unusual, constantly evolving, free art gallery, making exploring the streets one of the best things to do in Shoreditch.
+And while the area may have lost its subversive streak, it remains London’s most unusual, constantly evolving, free art gallery, making exploring the streets one of the best things to do in Shoreditch.

-Banksy – dip into Canvas, the live music club propping up the railway arches on Rivington Street, and you’ll be able to spot a (probably priceless) Banksy on the back wall of their beer garden.
+Banksy – dip into The Viaduct, the bar propping up the railway arches on Rivington Street, and you’ll be able to spot a (probably priceless) Banksy on the back wall of their beer garden.

 Steve Powers is the American artist behind Great Eastern Street’s iconic “Let’s Adore and Endure Each Other,” part of a series that has seen quotes from love letters painted across walls in London, New York and Philadelphia (and fairly notable in this case for being underneath two tube carriages perched on top of a building).
 Powers has been working since the 80s, when he went by the tag ESPO (Exterior Surface Painting Outreach).
 He was particularly fond of working in daylight, so whenever anyone challenged him, he’d just tell them he was cleaning up on behalf of ESPO, and send them happily on their way.